rakshith0609/rakshith-vsd_hdp/README.md

 - **Max and Min delay constraints**
   * Calculating maximum frequency of clock and modelling combinational delay
   * Input external delay and output external delay
   * Constraints need to included in the library file which models the input and output external delay.
-To include practical cases, we need to model this delay wgile specifying the input transition and output load.
+To include practical cases, we need to model this delay while specifying the input transition and output load.
   * Modeling of load capacitance (max value must be specified)
-  * Use buffers to reduce fanout, thereby, decreasing the max load capacitance.
+  * Using buffers to reduce fanout, thereby, decreasing the max load capacitance.

 - **Lookup table**